Are you replacing your roof and curious about the types of shingles available?

 - Color & style of shingles

-- The company installing your new roof
+- The company is installing your new roof

 Of course, asphalt shingles are the most popular roofing material option, but that doesn’t mean there aren’t other options.
 Let’s look at the types of shingles you can choose from!